Using OpenKruise Agents Sandbox via E2B SDK

 |---|---|---|---|

-| Lifecycle Management | create | Partially Compatible | Network access control implementation pending |
+| Lifecycle Management | create | Partially Compatible | Network access control and resource management implementation pending |

 | get_info | Fully Compatible | ||